-By the time Congress met in December 1865, most southern states were reconstructed and slavery was being abolished; however, “black codes” to regulate the freedmen were beginning to appear.
+When Congress met in December 1865, most southern states were reconstructed, and slavery was being abolished; however, “black codes” to regulate the freedmen were beginning to appear.
 Radical Republicans in Congress moved vigorously to change Johnson’s program.
 They gained the support of northerners who were dismayed to see Southerners keeping many prewar leaders and imposing many prewar restrictions upon the blacks.

 The Radicals’ first step was to refuse to seat any Senator or Representative from the old Confederacy.
-Next, they passed measures dealing with the former slaves but, Johnson vetoed the legislation.
+Next, they passed measures dealing with the former slaves, but Johnson vetoed the legislation.
 The Radicals mustered enough votes in Congress to pass legislation over his veto — the first time that Congress had overridden a President on an important bill.
 They passed the Civil Rights Act of 1866, which established African-Americans as American citizens and forbade discrimination against them.
-A few months later Congress submitted to the states the Fourteenth Amendment, which specified that no state should “deprive any person of life, liberty, or property, without due process of law.”
+A few months later, Congress submitted the Fourteenth Amendment to the states, which specified that no state should “deprive any person of life, liberty, or property, without due process of law.”

 All the former Confederate States except Tennessee refused to ratify the amendment; further and there were two bloody race riots in the South.
 Speaking in the Middle West, Johnson faced hostile audiences.
 The Radical Republicans won an overwhelming victory in Congressional elections that fall.

-The Era of Reconstruction – How Johnson’s sympathetic policies to the South caused greater harm and delayed civil rights and the healing of the nation.
+The Era of Reconstruction – How Johnson’s sympathetic policies to the South caused more significant harm and delayed civil rights and the nation’s healing.